CultOfDionysus/nmap-grepper/README.md

 And so on.
 Often, automated vulnerability scanners can miss open services, or can fail to spot services hiding on non-standard ports.
 Nmap-grepper helps you to query large sets of gnmap files and delve deeper into your network.

 ## Example Usage
-Pre-requisites: A bunch of previously generated .gnmap files.
+__Prerequisites:__ A bunch of previously generated .gnmap files.
 Assuming you've already performed an nmap scan of your network(s), specifying the -oA or -oG options with one or more commands along the lines of:

 ```bash
 # Will produce output including outfile1.gnmap